spr-networks/super/README.md

 and an additional usb ethernet dongle (eth1) connected to a switch for additional wired devices.
 The built-in ethernet port of the raspberry pi (eth0) is connected to upstream/WAN/internet

+Hardware requirements:
+- At least an 8GB SD card is required, probably 16GB is better and 128gb for development work is best.
+- A WiFi Dongle for better performance and WPA3 support (https://www.alfa.com.tw/products/awus036acm and https://www.netgear.com/home/wifi/adapters/a6210/ have been tested to be good and both use the mt76x2u driver)
+- A USB WiFi Dongle for additional LAN devices since the built-in port (eth1) will be used for the WAN. https://www.tp-link.com/us/home-networking/usb-converter/ue300/ Is good

 ### Base System Setup

 1. Set up the pi with ubuntu server https://ubuntu.com/download/raspberry-pi/thank-you?version=21.04&architecture=server-arm64+raspi